marklindsey11/hashgraph/docs/sdks/tokens/dissociate-tokens-from-an-account.md

 * On success, associations between the provided account and tokens are removed.

 {% hint style="info" %}
 The account is required to have a zero balance of the token you wish disassociates.
-If a token balance is present, you will receieve a TRANSACTION\_REQUIRES\_ZERO\_TOKEN\_BALANCES error.
+If a token balance is present, you will receive a TRANSACTION\_REQUIRES\_ZERO\_TOKEN\_BALANCES error.
 {% endhint %}

 | Constructor | Description |